Isoelastic utility: Risk aversion features

-This and only this utility function has the feature of constant relative risk aversion.
+This utility function has the feature of constant relative risk aversion.
 Mathematically this means that $-c \cdot u(c)/u'(c)$ is a constant, specifically $\eta$.
 In theoretical models this often has the implication that decision-making is unaffected by scale.
 For instance, in the standard model of one risk-free asset and one risky asset, under constant relative risk aversion the fraction of wealth optimally placed in the risky asset is independent of the level of initial wealth.